stac-utils/stac-fastapi-elasticsearch-opensearch/README.md

 - geometry_geotile_grid_frequency ([geotile grid](https://opensearch.org/docs/latest/aggregations/bucket/geotile-grid/) on Item.geometry)

 Support for additional fields and new aggregations can be added in the associated `database_logic.py` file.

+## Rate Limiting

+Rate limiting is an optional security feature that controls API request frequency on a remote address basis.
+It's enabled by setting the `STAC_FASTAPI_RATE_LIMIT` environment variable, e.g., `500/minute`.
+This limits each client to 500 requests per minute, helping prevent abuse and maintain API stability.
+Implementation examples are available in the [examples/rate_limit](examples/rate_limit) directory.